MehulKChaudhari/First-CLI-app/RERADE.md

 #My Quiz

-This Quiz will tell how well do yu know.
+This Quiz will tell how well do you know.